THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 2)

 Third, our prayers must be according to God’s will, plan, promise, or purpose for our lives revealed to us in God’s Word by the Holy Spirit:

-It is a futile exercise when we pray contrary to God’s perfect will, plan, and purpose for our lives or situations.
+It is a vain exercise when we pray contrary to God’s perfect will, plan, and purpose for our lives or situations.

 The Scripture states, “Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.”
 (1 John 5:14 NKJV).